fonoster/arke-ctl/README.md

     locate (loc)         locate sip device(s)
     registry (reg)       shows gateways registrations
-    system (sys)         display a list of resources proxy                run a proxy to the server (alpha)
-    login                sets connection info
+    system (sys)         display a list of resources login                sets connection info

 More information at https://routr.io
 ```

-> **Important**: Some commands (ie.: create, delete) are not available in the default implementation of the `resources` modules.
-Only persistent implementations will allow such command.
+> Important: Some commands (i.e.: create, delete) are not available in the default implementation of the `resources` modules.
+Only persistent implementations support these commands.

 ### Examples: Common operations